Do’s and Don'ts of Seizures

 - A partial (focal) seizure occurs in a limited area of the brain.
 This type is responsible for approximately 60 percent of seizures.
 The person having the seizure will not remember it.
 They may appear to be twitching their arms.
 Other symptoms can include tingling, numbness, unusual head movements, flushed face or nausea.

 - A generalized seizure affects both hemispheres of the brain at once.
-The generalized tonic-clonic seizure, also known as grand mal seizures, is part of this group.
+The generalized tonic-clonic seizure, also known as a grand mal seizure, is part of this group.
 In this type of seizure, the person will undergo three stages.
 First, the person will become unresponsive.
 They will enter a tonic phase, which results in stiffened limbs.
 The clonic phase results in jerking limbs.
 Eventually, the jerking will stop and the person will regain consciousness.
 Full recovery after this type of seizure can take minutes to hours.

 In addition to grand mal seizures, generalized seizures also include absence (or petit mal) seizures, the most common seizure in children under 14.
-In these type of seizures, the person may become unresponsive and appear to be staring ahead.
+In these seizures, the person may become unresponsive and appear to be staring ahead.
 Their eyes may even roll into the back of their head.
 These types of seizures only last a few seconds.
-They may also be accompanied with chewing movements or excessive blinking.
+They may also be accompanied by chewing movements or excessive blinking.

 If your loved one exhibits any signs of seizure, record as much information as you can.

 3. It’s important to know how to provide first aid to someone experiencing a seizure.